Sarmyt/PID-Controller/README.md

 1. Download the file named "Code".

-2. Run the install-ubuntu.sh file on the ubuntu terminal.
+2. Run the install-ubuntu.sh file on the ubuntu terminal. (./install-ubuntu.sh)

-3. Run the build.sh file on the ubuntu terminal.
+3. Run the build.sh file on the ubuntu terminal. (./build.sh)

-4. A new folder named "Build" will be created.
+4. A new folder named "build" will be created, enter this file using the ubuntu terminal. (cd build)

-5. Enter this folder using the ubuntu terminal, and run the file named pid.
+5. Run the file named pid. (./pid)

 6. This will activate the websocket connection.